NinjaDero/Directly/README.md

 ### Files to edit
+ExtDirect is supposed to be an interface between your server and your ExtJS app.
-I want to stay out of your views and settings, so all Directly needs is your **urls.py**.
+That's why I want to stay out of views or settings.
+All redirecting is done through the **urls.py**.
+Obviously you'd need to write your python functions to call and the ExtJS part that calls them.
+But other than that, there is no special treatment for your existing Django project required.

 If you're new to ExtDirect and/or Django, read below.
 Otherwise scroll to the bottom of this file for a short summary.